davestange/predict_plays/README.md

 - Scenario 9) 3rd and medium (3-8): predicted 0.77 (actual 0.68), outperformed by 9.0
 - Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.86 (actual 0.60), outperformed by 25.7

+In the real world scenarios, it underperformed in only one scenario - the predominantly run formation.
+It significantly outperformed in three scenarios (5, 8, and 10)

 <img src="resources/model_decision_tree.png" width="600"/>

 ## Support Vector Machines
 With default parameters, it achieved an accuracy of 73% and a precision of 0.6523 in 0.03 secs.

 Real world scenarios:
-- Scenario 1) QB spike: predicted 0.73 (actual 1.00), underperformed by 27.3
+- Scenario 1) pistol formation: predicted 0.68 (actual 0.65), outperformed by 3.3
-- Scenario 2) wildcat formation: predicted 0.73 (actual 0.85), underperformed by 12.3
+- Scenario 2) wildcat formation: predicted 0.86 (actual 0.85), outperformed by 1.4
-- Scenario 3) shotgun formation: predicted 0.73 (actual 0.75), underperformed by 1.8
+- Scenario 3) shotgun formation: predicted 0.73 (actual 0.75), underperformed by 1.9
 - Scenario 4) one score game: predicted 0.71 (actual 0.59), outperformed by 12.0
-- Scenario 5) 1st and 10: predicted 0.68 (actual 0.50), outperformed by 17.1
+- Scenario 5) 1st and 10: predicted 0.68 (actual 0.50), outperformed by 17.2
-- Scenario 6) 3rd and long: predicted 0.92 (actual 0.92), outperformed by 0.2
+- Scenario 6) 3rd and long: predicted 0.93 (actual 0.92), outperformed by 0.5
-- Scenario 7) losing by 2 scores: predicted 0.73 (actual 0.61), outperformed by 11.5
+- Scenario 7) losing by 2 scores: predicted 0.73 (actual 0.61), outperformed by 11.6
-- Scenario 8) winning by 2 scores: predicted 0.78 (actual 0.54), outperformed by 24.1
+- Scenario 8) winning by 2 scores: predicted 0.78 (actual 0.54), outperformed by 24.9
-- Scenario 9) 3rd and medium (3-8): predicted 0.75 (actual 0.68), outperformed by 7.0
+- Scenario 9) 3rd and medium (3-8): predicted 0.75 (actual 0.68), outperformed by 7.2
 - Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.93 (actual 0.60), outperformed by 32.9

+In the real world scenarios, it underperformed in only one scenario - the predominantly run formation.
+It significantly outperformed in three scenarios (5, 8, and 10)

 <img src="resources/model_support_vector.png" width="600"/>